RustyDataInt/rudi/docs/commands/action_options.md

 ### Standard options

-Other options are either mandated or offered by the MDI pipelines framework and automatically added to all pipeline actions.
+Other options are either mandated or offered by the RuDI pipelines framework and automatically added to all pipeline actions.
-Two are critically important as they are how all MDI pipelines know where to write their output files:
+Two are critically important as they are how all RuDI pipelines know where to write their output files:

 - **output-dir** = the destination directory for an analysis project
 - **data-name** = the sub-folder in `--output-dir` for each sample analyzed